Improving Detection of Watermarked Language Models: Experimental Results

 For Aaronson, Bahri, and Kirchenbauer, $\gamma$ generally hovers around 20-40\%. $\gamma$ under Kuditipudi is very low since its watermark detector is not much better than random.
 If the cost of watermark detection is negligible compared to its counterpart, as it often is, then cascading improves non-watermark computational efficiency by 20-40\%.

 \paragraph{MLP and Tree generally offer gains similar to LR but risk overfitting.} Among the learnable approaches, we find not much benefit in going from simple LR to a deep MLP or the tree --- the gains, if any, are generally small, but there can be losses as well due to potential overfitting on the calibration dataset (more parameters to learn).
 For example, under Aaronson, MLP improves over LR by an absolute 0.6\% (96.8\% vs. 97.4\%) but Tree loses by 2.7\% (94.1\%).
 Broadly, the tree under the hyperparameter setting we explored was more at risk of overfitting and realizing losses than MLP.
 These insights all suggest that the watermark and non-watermark scores are quite discriminative on their own and do not greatly benefit from excessive learning.
 Thus, among the learnable options, we recommend simple LR to the practitioner.
+In the Appendix, we analyze the decision boundaries learned by LR for the various non-watermark methods.

 \paragraph{Weaker non-watermark detectors can offer stronger performance in a hybrid setup.} Interestingly, we observe that for each watermarking scheme, although the RoBERTa detector is never the best among non-watermark detectors when evaluated alone, it confers the biggest gains when leveraged in hybrid detection.
 For example, for Aaronson, log-likelihood (LLh) and RoBERTa achieve 91.7\% and 86.0\% respectively in isolation, but RoBERTa makes LR 8\% better than either detector whereas LLh only provides a 5.1\% boost.
 The difference is even starker for Binoculars (93.1\% alone but only a 3.7\% boost).
 This suggests that the RoBERTa classifier provides more complementary signal than the other approaches.
 One factor here is its strong performance in low entropy regimes, as discussed shortly.